i-MSCP/plugins/incubator/RemoteBridge/README.md

-## i-MSCP RemoteBridge plugin v0.0.3
+## i-MSCP RemoteBridge plugin v0.0.5

-Plugin allowing to manage i-MSCP accounts from a remote Web site.
+Plugin allows to manage i-MSCP accounts from a remote website.

 If you install this plugin manually, make sure it is installed in gui/plugins/ - if the folder is called different it will not work!